bwagenseller/bwagenseller.github.io/tools/aws/aws_cli_s3.md

 aws_access_key_id = KINGS_ACCESS_KEY_ID
 aws_secret_access_key = KINGS_SECRET_ACCESS_KEY_ID
 ```
-Then, in the AWS CLI, you would add a `--profile king` at the end of the command; for example, if you wanted to list all files in the filder `filters` in the S3 bucket `project-artifacts` - but you wanted to connect with the `king` account - the cli is:
+Then, in the AWS CLI, you would add a `--profile king` at the end of the command; for example, if you wanted to list all files in the folder `filters` in the S3 bucket `project-artifacts` - but you wanted to connect with the `king` account - the cli is:
 ```
 aws s3 ls s3://project-artifacts/filters/ --profile king
 ```